hsynlms/muteferrika/README.md

 ### `Muteferrika.override(name, callback)`

-Overrides callback function of the given shortcode.
+Overrides the shortcode handler function of the given shortcode.

-`name` is the unique shortcode identifier name in string type and can contain hyphen(s) and dash(es).
+`name` is the unique shortcode name and can contain hyphen(s) and dash(es).

-`callback` is new handler function that renders shortcode and returns the output.
+`callback` is the new shortcode handler function.

 ### `Muteferrika.shortcodes()`

-Returns defined shortcode list.
+Returns defined shortcodes list.

 ```js
 {